ShawandaMD/ShawandaMD.github.io/_posts/2019-09-29-welcome_back_habit_tracker.markdown

 In order for your project to handle the functionalities that come with Javascript and jQuery we need to make sure a few things are set up…

-1. Your gemfile needs to have the jQuery gem.
+Step 1.
+Your gemfile needs to have the jQuery gem.
 If it is not already in the file add it, and run bundle install.

 ```
 gem 'jquery-rails', '~> 4.3', '>= 4.3.1'